Drew-Watson-117/Intelligent_Systems_Final/README.md

 ## Results

 - For this problem, using mean-absolute-error yields far better results than using mean-squared-error.
 MSE yielded high losses (~0.9) and low accuracies (< 0.2)
+- For the architectures which use an exponentially decaying learning rate, an initial learning rate of 1e-4 offered better results than using an initial learning rate of 1e-2 or 1e-3
+- Plots of network performance on the test data are given in the `images/training` directory.
+Plots of network performance on the entire dataset are given in the `images/fullEvaluation` directory.
 - Below is a table which contains each architecture I trained, and its corresponding Test Loss and Test Accuracy

 | Architecture           | Test Loss (MAE) | Test Accuracy |